-A report by the International Union for the Conservation of Nature (IUCN) highlights that as the impact of climate change increases, violence and sexual violence against women and girls also increase.
+A report by the International Union for the Conservation of Nature (IUCN) highlights that as the impact of climate change increases, gender-based violence (violence and sexual violence against women and girls) also increase.

 As reported in The Guardian, Cate Owren, one of the IUCN report’s lead authors, stated that, “the evidence shows that, where environmental pressures increase, gender-based violence increases.”

 While gender-based violence occurs for all genders, the term is often used—as Owren does here—to mean violence against women.
 This includes domestic violence, rape, forced or child marriage, prostitution and sex trafficking.

 “Gender-based violence is one of the most pervasive but least talked-about barriers that face us in conservation and climate work,” Owren continues.
 “We need to take the blinders off, and pay this concerted attention.”

 Owren’s comments about “least talked-about barriers” and “blinders” hint at the psychology behind the anti-feminine violence.
 Whenever an unwillingness to talk about or even perceive an issue exists, shame also exists.